 Foods Your Body Reacts To

 Food allergies and food sensitivities (there’s a difference—stay tuned for an article on that) are foods that cause an immune reaction when you eat them.
 Testing can be a helpful way to identify allergies and sensitivities, but you can also listen to your body!
-If you get symptoms after eating a food—even if they’re mild—you should probably stop eating it.
-If a food gave you symptoms when you were a kiddo, it may still be an issue now and it’s worth removing it from your diet to find out (100% elimination for 8 weeks is the gold standard).
+If you get symptoms after eating a food—even if they’re mild—it may be better to avoid it.
+If a food gave you symptoms when you were a kiddo, it could still be an issue now and it’s worth removing it from your diet to find out (100% elimination for 8 weeks is the gold standard).

 Every time you eat a food that you’re allergic or sensitive to, it triggers an immune response, which raises inflammation, weakens your body’s ability to fight off invaders, and sets you up to develop autoimmunity.
 The most common foods that cause problems for people (even if they aren’t technically allergies or sensitivities) are gluten, dairy, corn, soy, nightshades, eggs, and nuts.